Lindblad Tomography of a Superconducting Quantum Processor: Extracting SPAM Errors

-For LT of the Idling Channel, the experimental data required for estimating SPAM errors corresponds to the subset of data taken for the zero-duration channel $\tilde{\Id}(t\!=\!0)$, where we prepare the qubit in each of the states $\rho_{s}$ and measure immediately in each basis $b$.
-Qubit measurements are recorded as single-shots, and the outcomes are labeled as either `$0$' or `$1$' using standard superconducting qubit measurement techniques~\cite{Krantz2019}.
-The unknown matrix elements of the initial state and the measurement POVM are then estimated by maximizing the log-likelihood in Eq.~(\ref{eq:loglike1}) with respect to these elements.
+The experimental data required for estimating SPAM errors corresponds to the subset of LT data taken for the zero-duration channel $\tilde{\Id}(t\!=\!0)$, where we prepare the qubit in each of the states $\rho_{s}$ and immediately measure in each basis $b$.
+Qubit measurements are recorded as single-shots, and the outcomes are labeled as either `$0$' or `$1$'.
+The initial state and POVMs are then estimated by maximizing the log-likelihood in Eq.~\eqref{eq:loglike1} with respect to the unknown matrix elements of the density matrix and measurement operators.